 Every pixel on a modern screen contains a red, a green, and a blue light.
 The exact chromaticity of red, green, and blue emitted by those lights is important, because it determines the range of possible colors (chromaticities) that can be produced by the screen (its gamut).

 The red LED always emits light of the same chromaticity.
-You can vary the quantity of light emitted, the physical radiance of the LED, and hence the luminance of that LED, resulting in darker or lighter reds, but these reds are all, definitionally, the same chromaticity.
+You can vary the quantity of light emitted, the physical radiance of the LED, and hence the luminance of that LED, resulting in darker or lighter reds, but these reds are all, definitionally, the same chromaticity, because chromaticity is defined independently of luminance.

 (This is almost but not quite the same thing as saying that you can make the LED more or less bright by varying the current applied to it, but in doing so you cannot thereby change its spectral power distribution.
 Which is good, because that claim is false.
-Varying the current to an LED does sometimes affect its spectral power distribution, and in these cases this extra data about the LED is yet another thing that needs to be baked into the screen’s color transformation functions).
+Varying the current to an LED does sometimes affect its spectral power distribution, and in these cases this extra data about the LED is yet another thing that needs to be baked into the screen’s color transformation functions in order that the red primary can reliably be reproduced).

 You can, of course, change the chromaticity of the pixel by mixing the light emitted by the three LEDs in different ratios.
 Bright red + bright green = bright yellow.
 And so on.